pavelbrodskiy/intercellular_calcium_wave_toolkit/README.md

 # Overview
 This toolbox simplifies spatial analysis of calcium wave dynamics in the developing wing disc.
 To understand why this is useful, it may be helpful to read our manuscript [here](https://doi.org/10.1101/104745).
-This repo contains a demo of the toolbox's functionality.
-The file demo.pdf serves as a test for much of the toolbox's functionality.
+The file demo.pdf serves to demonstrate this toolkit's functionality. demo_part_1.mlx and demo_part_2.mlx serve as tests for this toolbox.

 # Contact
 - The most current public manuscript is a bioRxiv preprint located [here](https://doi.org/10.1101/104745).
 Feel free to cite it if you find this toolbox useful.